Sammcb/Sammcb.github.io/content/blog/mountainscape-rough-around-the-edges/index.md

 }
 ```

-After getting the fractal noise working, I adjusted `scale` and `shift` values so they are both relative to the height of the canvas.
+After getting the fractal noise working, I adjusted the `scale` and `shift` values so they are both relative to the height of the canvas.
 I also adjusted the way the values were calculated to depend on easily understandable changes.

 ```javascript
 // mountains.js